Document Preparation Services Merchant Accounts:

 Everything a Doc Prep Company Needs to Know About Chargebacks

-Document preparation businesses, particularly those that are consumer facing such as those working in the student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, and mortgage industries typically have a higher chargeback risk than most businesses.
+Document preparation businesses, particularly those that are consumer facing such as those working in the student loan consolidation, loan counseling, loan modification, debt negotiation and settlement, tax preparation and mortgage industries typically have a higher chargeback risk than most businesses.
 Thus, doc prep businesses need to be familiar with the chargeback process, and what steps they can take to responsibly minimize, avoid and combat illegitimate chargebacks.

 - What is a Chargeback?